 Study Abroad FAQs

-Students who have completed three semesters of college-level study are eligible to apply.
-For the El Salvador Program, students must be juniors or seniors at the time of study abroad.
+Typically, students in their junior year study abroad.
+However, meeting with our study abroad team you can find out your options and what will be best to complete your degree.
 If you are a transfer student, you must have at least one semester of grades from Canisius in order to apply to study abroad.

 Yes, the programs in Spain, Germany, France, Peru, and El Salvador do require some prior knowledge of the language.
 The level required can vary greatly from program to program.
 Please see our Office for more details on the specific program you are interested in.

-Early each semester the Study Abroad Office holds information sessions.
+Early each semester the Center for International Education holds information sessions.
 Students can get information, ask questions, and hear from students who have returned from studying abroad.
-Students can also find information on each of our programs by going to Grifflink and searching for Study Abroad and International Partnerships, or stopping by the Study Abroad Office at any time to ask questions and get information.
-Our office is located in Frisch Hall 005, 716-888-2785.
-For general information email @email.
+Students can also find information on each of our programs by going to Grifflink and searching for Study Abroad and International Partnerships, or stopping by between 9:00am-4:30pm to ask questions and get information.
+Our office is located in Frisch Hall 008, 716-888-2400.
+For general information email stabroad@canisius.edu.
+The best way to ensure that we can work with you and your availability is to set up a meeting via email.

 According to the Institute of International Education annual Open Doors Report, between 1-2% of all U.S. students in higher education studied abroad in 2015.
 Canisius sends a similar proportion (2-3%) of students overseas depending on the year.
 The number of students studying overseas has risen steadily each year.
 More students from Canisius are choosing to study abroad each year to develop their language skills, gain an edge on their resume, and explore the world.
 For more information on national study abroad statistics visit http://www.iie.org/Research-and-Publications/Open-Doors/Data/US-Study-A…